tetherless-world/CodeGraph/embeddingsTest/usageAnalysis/README.md

 The script in this directory, usageAnalysis.py, is used to run the usage analysis task.

-The script takes in a variety of data sources that are downloadable from this project's content folder.
+The script takes in a variety of data sources that are downloadable from this project's content folder on the internet archive.

 Those files are:
 - classes.map (old to new class conversion)